azeymur/Ecommerce-Xamarin-Forms/README.md

-# EcommerceTemplate
-<h4>E-Commerce User Interface Template for Xamarin.Forms</h4>
+# E-Commerce UI Template for Xamarin.Forms
-<p>There is a mock data source and service in the project.
+<p>This project is a user interface template developed using Xamarin Forms.
+There is a mock data source and service in the project.
 So you can run the application immediately to test without doing anything.</p>
 <img src='https://res.cloudinary.com/dqwntkvge/image/upload/v1635620212/ss_git_deep_orange.png'/>